 Adds a database user to the current database.

-This feature will be removed in a future version of Microsoft SQL Server.
+This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Use CREATE USER instead.

 sp_grantdbaccess [ @loginame = ] 'login' [ , [ @name_in_db = ] 'name_in_db' [ OUTPUT ] ]

 Is the name of the Windows group, Windows login or SQL Server login to be mapped to the new database user.
 Names of Windows groups and Windows logins must be qualified with a Windows domain name in the form Domain\login; for example, LONDON\Joeb.
 The login cannot already be mapped to a user in the database. login is a sysname, with no default.

 Is the name for the new database user. name_in_db is an OUTPUT variable with a data type of sysname, and a default of NULL.
 If not specified, login is used.
 If specified as an OUTPUT variable with a value of NULL, @name_in_db is set to login. name_in_db must not already exist in the current database.

 0 (success) or 1 (failure)

 sp_grantdbaccess calls CREATE USER, which supports additional options.
 For information about creating database users, see CREATE USER (Transact-SQL).
 To remove a database user from a database, use DROP USER.

 sp_grantdbaccess cannot be executed within a user-defined transaction.

 Requires membership in the db_owner fixed database role or the db_accessadmin fixed database role.